nLab Yang-Mills-Higgs flow

 Idea

-For a scalar function, a curve whose derivative is opposite to its gradient is called a gradient flow.
-It always points down the way of steepest descent and hence is monotonically descreasing with respect to the scalar function.
+For a scalar-valued function, a curve whose derivative is the negative of its gradient is called a gradient flow.
+It always points down the direction of steepest descent and hence is monotonically descreasing with respect to the scalar function.
 It is then possible to study its convergence to critical points, especially those that are local minima.

 The Yang-Mills flow is named after Chen Ning Yang and Robert Mills, who introduced Yang-Mills theory in 1954, and Peter Higgs, who proposed the Higgs field in 1964.